 Cashflow Risk, Systematic Earnings Revisions, and the Cross-Section of Stock Returns

-The returns of stocks are driven by changes in their expected cashflow.
-Using revisions in analyst earnings forecasts over a range of future maturities, we construct an analyst earnings beta that measures the covariance between the cashflow innovations of an asset with those of the market.
-A higher analyst earnings beta implies greater sensitivity to market-wide revisions in expected cashflows, and therefore higher systematic risk.
-Empirically, value stocks and small stocks have larger analyst earnings betas than growth stocks and large stocks respectively.
-Consequently, the value and size premiums are consistent with the cashflow risk arising from revisions in analyst earnings forecasts.
-During the 1984 to 2005 sample period, 57.2% of the variation in book-to-market and size portfolio returns is attributable to analyst earnings betas.
+The returns of stocks are partially driven by changes in their expected cashflow.
+Using revisions in analyst earnings forecasts, we construct an analyst earnings beta that measures the covariance between the cashflow innovations of an asset and those of the market.
+A higher analyst earnings beta implies greater sensitivity to market-wide revisions in expected cashflow, and therefore higher systematic risk.
+Our analyst earnings beta captures exposure to macroeconomic fluctuations and has a positive risk premium that provides a partial explanation for the value premium, size premium, and long-term return reversals.
+From 1984 to 2005, 55.1% of the return variation across book-to-market, size, and long -term return reversal portfolios is captured by their analyst earnings betas.